 The first step you should take is scanning all partitions with Windows Defender or third-party antimalware software.
 Additionally, you’ll want to check files’ integrity with the command prompt.
 And this is the way to do it:

-3. Clean up junk files
+Solution 4 – Clean up junk files

 Additionally, you can use built-in Windows tools to clean up junk system files.
 Since those can cause a variety of issues due to conflicts with essential files, we should get rid of them.
 Have in mind that you can use even trusted third-party cleaners for this task.
-We’ll walk you trough the standard procedure with a built-in disk cleaner:
+We’ll walk you through the standard procedure with a built-in disk cleaner:

 - Open Search Windows or press Windows key + R.

 - Type cleanmgr (or Disk Cleanup) and open tool.